OpenEvalProject/evals/manuscripts/elife-02626/v1/manuscript.md

 ## Results

-## Determining combinatorial binding in multiple mammalian species
+### Determining combinatorial binding in multiple mammalian species

-The genome-wide occupancy of four transcription factors (HNF4A, CEBPA, ONECUT1, and FOXA1) was determined in primary liver in five species (
+The genome-wide occupancy of four transcription factors (HNF4A, CEBPA, ONECUT1, and FOXA1) was determined in primary liver in five species (Homo sapiens [Hsap], Macaca mulatta [Mmul], Canis familiaris [Cfam], Mus musculus [Mmus], and Rattus norvegicus [Rnor]) using chromatin immunoprecipitation followed by high-throughput sequencing (ChIP-seq) (Figure 1, Figure 1—figure supplement 1A, Figure 1—source data 1).
+The antibodies used for the four TFs have been raised against conserved epitopes and have previously been validated in ChIP experiments in mouse and human ChIP studies (Figure 1—source data 1D).
+As expected from previous multi-species ChIP study of CEBPA and HNF4A (Schmidt et al., 2010), the known binding motifs for the four TFs was virtually identical between species and occurred close to the ChIP-seq binding summit (Figure 1—figure supplement 1B,C).

 ![Figure 1.](https://cdn.elifesciences.org/articles/02626/elife-02626-fig1-v1.jpg)

 **Figure 1.:** ChIP-seq peaks were determined for four liver TFs in five mammals.
 (A) CRMs were constructed by merging ChIP-seq peaks whose summits occurred within 300 bp and consisted of at least two distinct TFs.
 Remaining peaks were designated as singletons.
 (B) Whole genome 9-way EPO multiple sequence alignments (MSA) were used to project CRMs/Singletons across the five species.
 A CRM was considered shared if its position in the EPO MSA overlapped a CRM in a second species by a minimum of 10 bp.
 Neither the content nor order of TFs within the CRM was required to be classified as a ‘Shared’ CRM.
 A singleton in one species was considered ‘Shared’ if it overlapped the same TF in a second species.
 (C) Relative to human, the average % of shared CRMs is shown.
 Human CRMs (comprised of any two TFs) that overlap a CRM from a second species are shown with empty circles.
 Human CRMs containing at least one of each TF (all 4 TFs) were compared to all identified CRMs in a second species (purple circles).
-(D) The percentage of human CRMs and singletons in different phylogenetic categories that can be found aligned within the EPO MSAs for each of the five species is shown.DOI: http://dx.doi.org/10.7554/eLife.02626.00310.7554/eLife.02626.004Figure 1—source data 1.DOI: http://dx.doi.org/10.7554/eLife.02626.004
+(D) The percentage of human CRMs and singletons in different phylogenetic categories that can be found aligned within the EPO MSAs for each of the five species is shown.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/02626/elife-02626-fig1-figsupp1-v1.jpg)

 **Figure 1—figure supplement 1.:** (A) Number of Peaks (B) Conservation of TF binding motifs.
 DNA binding specificities of CEBPA, HNF4A, FOXA1, and ONECUT1 are highly conserved.
 The known sequence motifs were identified de novo in each species interrogated.
 (C) Central position of motifs under TF binding summits were observed for each factor.
-Number of motifs identified using the PWM from B (y-axis) vs distance from TF binding summit obtained using the SWEMBL peak caller (x-axis).DOI: http://dx.doi.org/10.7554/eLife.02626.005
+Number of motifs identified using the PWM from B (y-axis) vs distance from TF binding summit obtained using the SWEMBL peak caller (x-axis).

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/02626/elife-02626-fig1-figsupp2-v1.jpg)

 **Figure 1—figure supplement 2.:** Shared binding events were initially identified in a pair-wise fashion using the 9-way EPO-MSA.
 Average % overlap was calculated and the total number of peaks that could be aligned to a second species is shown.
 The total peak number for each species shown in brackets.
 A region was identified as shared if its DNA sequence overlapped in a second species by 10 or more base pairs.
 (A) Average % overlap for the four individual TFs in this study.
 (B) For each pair of species the average % of CRMs (comprised of any two TFs) that overlap another CRM, regardless of its composition from a second species is shown.
 The number of CRMs present within the EPO-MSA is given on the right with the total number of CRMs shown in brackets.
-(C) For each species, CRMs containing at least one of each TF type (all 4 TFs) were compared to all identified CRMs in a second species (Figure 1—source data 1F).DOI: http://dx.doi.org/10.7554/eLife.02626.006
+(C) For each species, CRMs containing at least one of each TF type (all 4 TFs) were compared to all identified CRMs in a second species (Figure 1—source data 1F).

 ![Figure 1—figure supplement 3.](https://cdn.elifesciences.org/articles/02626/elife-02626-fig1-figsupp3-v1.jpg)

 **Figure 1—figure supplement 3.:** (A) The number of TF binding event clusters (y-axis) vs the distance between the summits of TF binding events used to generate the clusters (x-axis) is plotted.
 (B) Number of CRMs (y-axis) vs CRM width (x-axis) is shown for our chosen 300 bp distance-between-summit criteria we used to build CRMs.
-(C) Average width in base pairs for: all CRMS; CRMs containing all four TFs; and individual peaks are shown.DOI: http://dx.doi.org/10.7554/eLife.02626.007
+(C) Average width in base pairs for: all CRMS; CRMs containing all four TFs; and individual peaks are shown.

 Similar to what was observed for previous CEBPA and HNF4A ChIP-seq experiments, only a minority of ONECUT1 and FOXA1 bound regions overlapped orthologous, TF-bound regions in a second species, a relationship we refer to here as “shared” TF binding (see Figure 1A,B, Figure 1—figure supplement 2A).
 The rapid evolution of TF binding is further supported by comparisons within primate and rodent orders that are separated by less than 25 million years (Springer et al., 2003).
 For example, on average, between 21 and 37% of TF binding events in human are found in the orthologous location in macaque and 21–31% between mouse and rat for each of the TFs assayed (Figure 1—figure supplement 2A).